xma711/notebook/machine_learning/README.md

-pratical guide of solving problem
+Pratical guide of solving problem
 ------------------------------

 1. get data X and Y